-In the "Fraud-the-Facts 2021" report32 from UK Finance, the following types of APP scams can be found:
+In the "Fraud-the-Facts 2023" report45 from UK Finance, the following types of APP scams can be found:

 - Purchase scam: the victim pays in advance for goods or services that are never received.
 These scams usually involve the victim using an online platform such as an auction website or social media. - Investment scam: a criminal convinces the victims to move their money to a fictitious fund or to pay for a fake investment.
 The criminal will usually promise a high return in order to entice victims into making the transfer.
-These scams include investments in items such as gold, property, carbon credits, cryptocurrencies, land banks and wine. - Romance scam: the victim is convinced to make a payment to a person they have met online through social media or dating websites, and with whom they believe they are in a relationship.
-Fraudsters will use fake profiles to target their victims in an attempt to start a relationship which they will try to develop over a long period of time.
-Once they have established their victim's trust, the criminal will then claim to be experiencing a problem, such as an issue with a visa, health or flight tickets and ask for money to help. - Advance fee scam: a criminal convinces their victim to pay a fee which they claim would result in the release of a much larger payment or high-value goods.
+These scams include investments in items such as gold, property, carbon credits, cryptocurrencies, land banks and wine. - Romance scam: the victim is convinced to make a payment to a person they have met online through social media or dating websites, and with whom they believe they are in a relationship. - Advance fee scam: a criminal convinces their victim to pay a fee which they claim would result in the release of a much larger payment or high-value goods.
 These scams include claims from the criminals that the victim has won an overseas lottery, that gold or jewellery is being held at customs or that an inheritance is due.
 The fraudster tells the victims that a fee must be paid to release the funds or goods, however, when the payment is made, the promised goods or money never materialise.
-These scams often begin with an email or a letter sent by the criminal to the victim.
-A special version of this scam occurs, when a victim realises that they have been subject to a fraud, and is contacted by a "solicitor" offering to help get the money back for a small fee.
+These scams often begin with an email or a letter sent by the criminal to the victim. - Invoice or mandate scam: the victim attempts to pay an invoice to a legitimate payee, but the criminal intervenes to convince the victim to redirect the payment to an account they control.
+It includes criminals targeting consumers posing as conveyancing solicitors, builders and other tradespeople, or targeting businesses posing as a supplier, and claiming that the bank account details have changed.
+This type of fraud often involves the criminal either intercepting emails or compromising an email account.